We were preordained to find Wisdom on our fated 1 a.m. stroll back from Bass Library.

 According to www.wisdom-magazine.com, Wisdom is the “largest free bi-monthly holistic, spiritual, metaphysical magazine … serving the culturally creative community … in the Northeastern U.S., with total readership estimated at almost 450,000 readers per issue.”
 The print version lists a subscription cost of 18 dollars a year.
 What is a holistic spiritual metaphysical magazine?
 What do those three adjectives mean all next to each other?
 What actual class work did we have to finish this week anyway?
 We turned to Wisdom to orient our holistic metaphysical energies, learn what our pet is thinking, and maybe give high-strung Yalies some much needed inner peace.

 Once we were able to get past the cover that attracted us that portentous night — it features an elf-like woman-turned butterfly who sports a beautiful set of red-orange wings while a butterfly rests on her tattooed arm — we found pages of classified ads.
 Some promised “specialized healing,” others marketed “spiritual retreats,” and still others promoted “past-life readings.”
-One advertised a glassy pendant that simultaneously “protects you from other people’s negative energy” and “helps strengthen the immune system.”
+One advertised a glassy pendant that simultaneously “protects you from other people’s negative energy” and “helps strengthen the immune system.”.
+Take a look at these obsidian necklaces that confers protection against myriad types of negative energy.
 Another advertisement for a health clinic specializing in “scientifically based alternative therapies” promised a “healing sanctuary” for patients with health issues ranging from fibromyalgia and Parkinson’s to cancer and heart disease.

 Turning past the ads in this September/October issue brought us to a featured excerpt from the piece “Dancing with Raven and Bear” by Sonja Grace.
 Ominously titled “Chapter 8: Holding the Darkness at Bay,” it describes a fable-like episode between the characters Bear, The Creator, Earth, the Goddess and Darkness, except — spoiler alert — Earth, the Goddess and The Creator are the same person.
 First, The Creator gives Bear a drum and instructions to “sing his songs when there is darkness he cannot escape.”
 Sure enough, Bear attracts a big cumulus cloud of nasty darkness.
 Bear gets scared, beating his drum and singing his songs, so “The Earth’s energy came up through his feet and Bear suddenly felt grounded and not afraid.”
 But the Darkness does not go away.
 Bear forgot to use his inner light with each song!
 Rookie mistake.
 Once Bear knows to emit his inner light from his chest, “the sound waves mixed with the light waves beaming from his heart,” and the weather clears.